alvinmingsf/alvinmingsf.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 <!-- content: -->
 ---
-I am a Ph.D. student in the Computer Sciences Department at the University of Wisconsin-Madison.
-I am lucky to be advised by <a href="https://pages.cs.wisc.edu/~sharonli/index.html">Prof. Sharon Li</a>, and have collaborated with <a href="https://kangwooklee.com/">Prof. Kangwook Lee</a>.

-I’m broadly interested in trustworthy machine learning and representation learning.
-A core question that intrigues me is: How can we design efficient algorithms and promote fundamental understanding to ensure that machine learning models are reliable in the real world?
-My prior research explores various aspects such as the impact of spurious correlation, sample efficiency, and multi-modality.
+I am a Ph.D. student in the Computer Sciences Department at the University of Wisconsin-Madison advised by <a href="https://pages.cs.wisc.edu/~sharonli/index.html">Prof. Sharon Li</a>.
+I am broadly interested in reliable machine learning that aligns with human values, especially in the era of multi-modal foundation models.
+A central theme that continually resonates with me is: How can we foster innovative algorithms and deeper understanding to ensure that our machine learning systems perform reliably in the real-world?

 <!-- Research topics that I currently focus on include: out-of-distribution detection, domain generalization, and representation learning. -->